 If you have managed to legalize/authenticate your documents from the issuing country then buy yourself a drink and relax, you’ve made it through the hard part!

-The next step is to get your documents translated into Vietnamese and certified/notarized in Vietnam.
+The next step is to get your documents translated into Vietnamese and certified/notarised in Vietnam.
 Don’t worry, this part of the process is very easy and almost all employers will take care of this for you.

 You can use any translation company to translate your documents.
 I’ve provided a list of translation companies in Ho Chi Minh City and Hanoi below:

 Once you have the translated copies they will need to be certified/legalized in Vietnam.
-This can be done at the Foreign Affair Office or by a Notary Public.
+This can be done at the Foreign Affairs Office or by a Notary Public.
 Simply search for văn phòng công chứng (Notary Office) to find a Notary Office near you.